LihMartins/CodeProjectStudies/README.md

 The decision to place the "Page Brand" within the left-side menu was a strategic choice aimed at providing users with a quick and seamless overview of the entire page without losing the brand essence.
 This approach ensures that the brand is consistently present throughout the user's journey, creating a cohesive and recognizable experience.

 The content pages, in contrast, embody simplicity.
-The objective was to present information in a straightforward manner, avoiding unnecessary complexity.
+The objective was to present information straightforwardly, avoiding unnecessary complexity.
 The navigation menus are designed to be intuitive, allowing users to easily access different sections of the website without any confusion.

 The inclusion of a left bar in the layout presented a significant challenge during the creation of Indieverse.
 Multiple iterations, trials, and adjustments were necessary to achieve the desired outcome.
 Aligning various elements and maintaining a harmonious layout required meticulous attention to detail.